 Parents often encourage their children to drink milk -- after all, it's high in calcium, which promotes healthy bone development.
 However, milk is also high in hormones, and a 1996 study found a link between those hormones and teenage acne [source: Adebamowo].
 Milk contains hormones because milk-producing cows are almost always pregnant.
 On top of that, many cows are injected with growth hormones on a regular basis so they can produce larger amounts of milk [source: The Independent].
 Teens are already prone to acne because of changes in their hormones that happen during puberty -- these changes are one of the primary causes of acne [source: WebMD].
 Adding hormone-saturated milk to the mix can make breakouts even more likely.
 Milk is also high in sugar and fat -- two ingredients that may aggravate acne [source: TIME].

 There are many misleading myths that certain foods -- such as chocolate, peanuts and greasy food -- cause acne.
 But so far, milk and dairy products are the only foods that have been linked to breakouts.
-To read more about the connection between milk and acne, see the links on the next page.
+To read more about the connection between milk and acne, see the links below.